dart-lang/site-www/src/null-safety/index.md

 your app causes a runtime error.
 This type of error, a null dereference error, can be difficult to debug.

-With sound null safety variables are 'non-nullable' by default.
+With sound null safety variables are 'non-nullable' by default:
+They can be assigned only values of the declared type (e.g. `int i=42`), and never be assigned `null`.
-You can specify that the type of a variable is nullable, and only then can they contain a `null`.
+You can specify that a type of a variable is nullable (e.g. `int? i`), and only then can they contain either a `null` *or* a value of the defined type.

-Sound null safety changes potential **runtime errors** into **edit-time** analysis errors.
+Sound null safety changes potential **runtime errors** into **edit-time** analysis errors, by flagging when any non-nullable variable hasn't been initialized with a non-null value or is being assigned a `null`.
 This allows you to fix these errors before deploying your app.

 {{site.alert.warn}}